christian-westbrook/anansi/README.md

 ## Access

-You can access the Anansi platform by either cloning the [repository](https://github.com/christian-westbrook/portfolio-web-system.git) or by downloading the latest [release](https://github.com/christian-westbrook/anansi/releases).
+You can acquire a copy of the Anansi platform by either cloning the [repository](https://github.com/christian-westbrook/anansi) or by downloading its latest [release](https://github.com/christian-westbrook/anansi/releases).
+You can then configure your copy to meet your needs, load your copy with blog content, and deploy your copy to a web server.

 ## Configure